OsvaldoNavarroG/rag-evaluation-project/README.md

 Current limitations of the evaluation framework:

-- Faithfulness uses lexical-overlap heuristics
+- Faithfulness support checks are lexical (token-overlap) by default; the check is injectable (`support_fn`) so an LLM-judged version can be swapped in without changing the evaluation logic
-- Faithfulness is intentionally conservative and may penalize multi-claim answers
+- Answer-level faithfulness is intentionally conservative and may penalize multi-claim answers (claim-level attribution addresses this - see Evaluation Features)
-- Citation correctness is not yet evaluated separately
-- Benchmark dataset is relatively small
+- Benchmark dataset is relatively small, so several metrics are near-saturated and do not yet separate configurations strongly
-- System initialization occurs at import time
+- Evaluation adds meaningful latency, so online (per-request) evaluation is a cost tradeoff versus offline benchmarking

 These limitations are documented intentionally and are part of the planned roadmap.